rgehrsitz/rex/docs/baselines/rex-m8.7/README.md

 construction, ownership acquisition, and stale-owner fencing also explain the owner-loss row's extra 0.055 commands and roughly 1.1 KB allocation per event.

-The large timing spread, including one heavily disturbed run, makes this host unsuitable for a regression budget or capacity decision.
+The large timing spread includes a heavily disturbed host run and does not establish a regression budget or capacity decision.
 Deterministic command and allocation counts plus the correctness checks remained stable.
 A production capacity claim requires a controlled host, production-equivalent Redis network, persistence and TLS settings, sustained arrival rates, saturation/backpressure, and longer steady-state samples.
 Raw event-level samples are intentionally not